Free gift with orders from $75 (excluding discounts, taxes, & shipping)

 Introducing Solid Foods

 Breastfeeding is the perfect introduction to the progression of solid food introduction.
-Following your baby’s cues for when they are hungry and wanting to nurse as well as their cues for when they are done eating by unlatching all on their own when they are done with a feeding prepares them to follow these same cues of hunger and fullness with solid foods.
-Letting the baby take the lead allows them to really explore the foods they are trying, eat at a comfortable pace and stop when they are full which has been shown to influence healthy weight gain and metabolism.(1)
+Responding to your baby when they show cues of wanting to breastfeed and having them unlatch themselves when they are full prepares them to follow their hunger and fullness cues with solid foods.
+Letting the baby take the lead allows them to really explore the foods they are trying, eat at a comfortable pace, and stop when they are full, which has been shown to influence healthy weight gain and metabolism.
+(1)

 Building Blocks & Signs Of Readiness

-• Sitting up unassisted: Your baby can get themselves into a stable seated position all by themselves and back out of that position.
-Core strength enables them to sit unassisted and upright which is protective to their airway during eating.
-If you are slouching when you eat, imagine how much harder it is to properly chew and swallow food.
-Stability in your baby’s hips to support a seated position and the ability to lean in towards food and sit back away from food are important skills needed before solids are given.(6)
+• Sitting up unassisted - Your baby can get themselves into a stable seated position all by themselves and back out of that position.
+Core strength enables them to sit unaided and upright, which protects their airway during eating.
+If you are slouching when you eat, imagine how much harder it is to chew and swallow food properly.
+Stability in your baby’s hips to support a seated position and the ability to lean in towards food and sit back away from food are necessary skills needed before solids are given.
+(6)

-• Food stays in: For breastfeeding, the tongue needs to come out of the mouth(extrusion reflex).
+• Food stays in - For breastfeeding, the tongue must come out of the mouth (extrusion reflex).
 The baby is then able to latch and suck to get milk.
 This tongue thrust also ensures anything other than their milk will be pushed out of the mouth.
-As your baby grows and becomes ready for solid foods, their lips are now able to draw inward to close around a spoon or food.(2) The tongue thrust reflex is fading and food will not be pushed out of their mouth.
-If you choose to spoon-feed your baby, watch for if their lips are closing around the spoon or if food is being pushed back out.
+As your baby grows and becomes ready for solid foods, their lips become more able to draw inward to close around a spoon or food.
+(2) The tongue thrust reflex is fading, and food will not be pushed out of their mouth.
+If you spoon-feed your baby, watch if their lips are closing around the spoon or if food is being pushed back out of their mouth.
 If it is pushed out, hold off a little longer on giving solids.
-They may not be quite ready.
+They may need more time to be ready.

 How to Introduce Solid Foods